What is Seeker (SKR)?

 TLDR

-2. Token Utility – SKR is used for staking, earning rewards, and participating in governance decisions for the ecosystem's dApp Store and treasury.
+2. Core Utility & Governance Token: SKR is used for staking, earning rewards, and participating in the governance of the Solana Mobile dApp Store and ecosystem.

 Deep Dive